Pro Tools

 James "Jim" W. Hawk was born in New Eagle, Pennsylvania.
 He is of German, Irish, Scottish and Native American (Seneca) decent.
 At the age of three, he was moved to Cleveland, Ohio.
 In 1972, he pursued a career in industrial sales and marketing with a Fortune 500 company which resulted in he and his family being relocate to Rochester, New York, South Bend, Indiana and finally, New Haven, Connecticut.

-Jim's first independent film project was a two hour and four part documentary called The Old School Roadster on a Budget featuring Larry, a local car guy who built a Roadster in his garage.
+Hawk's first independent film project was a two hour and four part documentary called The Old School Roadster on a Budget featuring Larry, a local car guy who built a Roadster in his garage.
 It was aired on television stations throughout Connecticut.
-The next project was a commercial for Doritos.
-The winner of the contest would have their entry shown during the Super Bowl.
-He didn't win, but he made an outstanding creative work nonetheless.
 Having these under his belt, he needed the next greater challenge...he wanted to make a short narrative film.

 Since that time, he has produced, written and directed several short films, documentaries, music filmes commercials and industrial presentations.
-He has also worked for the Connecticut Film Industry Training Program for two years as an Associate Producer and Director of the "behind the scenes" film of the program for four years.
-He has been interviewed on television regarding the making of one of his short films.
-He has had several minor acting parts in independent films.
+He has produced and directed two award-winning short animation films.
+He has also worked for the Connecticut Film Industry Training Program for four years as an Associate Producer and Director of the "behind the scenes" film of the program for four years.
+He has been interviewed on television regarding his short films.
 He has taken filmmaking classes at Quinnipiac University.
-He has had his films shown at film festivals, on local television and at other public venues.
+He has had his films shown at 60 film festivals worldwide, on local television and at other public venues.

 He is always either planning, producing or searching for his next greater challenge.